taylordotfish/pyrcb/README.md

 Called when a user quits. `message` is the quit message.

 `on_kick(self, nickname, channel, target, is_self)`
-Called when a user is kicked. `nickname` is the user doing the kicking, while `target` is the person being kicked. `is_self` specifies whether or not this bot is the one being kicked.
+Called when a user is kicked. `nickname` is the user doing the kicking and `target` is the person being kicked. `is_self` specifies whether or not this bot is the one being kicked.

+`on_names(self, channel, names)`
+Called when the server sends a list of names for the specified channel. `names` is a list of nicknames.

 `on_message(self, message, nickname, target, is_query)`
 Called when a message is received. `target` is to whom/what the bot should